 During my May 2016 visit, I was given the opportunity to tour the facilities and go through the archives with the School’s Archivist, Nikki Magie.
 According to school catalogs, the Physics and Astronomy programs at Olivet College were essentially eliminated following the 1976-77 school year.
 According to school yearbooks, the school also had a very robust Astronomy Club that had a peak membership in the late 1970’s of 75 members but steadily declined and then disappeared in the 1980 yearbook.
 Finally, the school had a major, nationally televised racial crisis in the early 1990’s that resulted in the hiring of a female interim President for 1992-93 who was rumored to have disposed of the Unitron.
 My research efforts to date have been to determine the scope’s current status.

 My visit to Olivet College and subsequent search of the facilities resulted in finding very little of the scope, but obvious evidence of it’s existence.
 The most obvious piece is the case for the 6 inch lens; the case for the 4 inch guidescope, a couple of focuser knobs; and a broken extension tube.
-The current Adjunct Professor who still teaches a General Astronomy course indicated he was aware of seeing solar projections screens and possibly a counterweight.
+Eric Sullivan, the current Adjunct Professor who still teaches a General Astronomy course, indicated he was aware of seeing solar projections screens and possibly a counterweight.

-Finally, the Adjunct Professor indicated the Unitron was replaced with this Meade 152ED APO, sometime in 1995.
+Finally, Eric Sullivan indicated the Unitron was replaced with this Meade 152ED APO, sometime in 1995.